Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 ## Known Limitations

-The most visible limitation currently is that the progress indicators in the UI are not shown, which can be a little jarring when importing a large new project and Xogot not responding.
-This fix will be coming soon.

 ### Running

 - There is currently no support for Feature Tags when running your game (these are like “ifdefs”)  (#614).

 ### UI

-- Various confirmation dialogs that will be ported over to SwiftUI remain written in Godot, let us know of any common ones, so we can prioritize them (#540)
+- A handful of confirmation dialogs that will be ported over to SwiftUI remain written in Godot, let us know of any common ones, so we can prioritize them (#540)

 - Currently only the English locale is supported (#440)

 # Releases